MrDapperGent/cloudExplorer/README.md

 ```
 	java -jar /cloudExplorer/CloudExplorer.jar help

-	** Please note that you will need to use the GUI to create the s3.config file before using the CLI **
+	** Please note that you will need to use the GUI to create the s3.config file before using the CLI if you did not import your existing s3.config file **
 ```
 <br>